 - In a small bowl, mix all filling ingredients until smooth; set aside.

-- In a large bowl, whisk 2 ¼ cup flour and ¾ cup sugar.
-Toss in sliced butter to coat.
-Using a pastry blender, cut into the butter until the mixture resembles coarse crumbs about the size of small peas.
-Reserve 1 cup of crumb mixture; set aside.
+- In a large bowl, whisk flour and sugar together and toss in sliced butter to coat.
+Using a pastry blender, cut butter into the mixture until it resembles coarse crumbs no larger than about the size of small peas.
+In a small bowl, reserve 1 cup of crumb mixture; set aside.

 - Mix in baking powder, baking soda, salt, sour cream, almond extract and egg until just combined.
-Spread batter onto prepared pan up 2 inches from sides and about 1/4-inch thick from bottom of pan to create a shallow well for the filling.
+Spread batter into the prepared pan up 2 in (5 cm) from sides and about 1/4 in (0.6 cm) thick from bottom of pan to create a shallow well for the filling.

 - Pour and spread filling evenly into the well making sure it does not touch the sides of the pan.
 Evenly spoon the preserves over the filling.